 I don’t know why I remember the month my mother picked up smoking.
 Up until then, only my dad smoked.
 He grew up in a poor rural town in Northeast China where cigarettes were a traded commodity in companionship, in belonging.
 You don’t reject a cigarette from a loved one.

 So when my mother started smoking, I felt that suddenly the world had gone terribly wrong.
 I was a nosy child, always listening in the dark hallways at 2AM to get a full picture of the screaming going on in their bedroom.
 I’d read some of her emails a couple days before, since she often asked me to remember her passwords for her.
-I’m not sure why she didn’t think that I’d go through her emails like precious stones.
-But then again I had a penchant for digging up information not meant for me.
+I’m not sure why she didn’t think that I’d go through her emails like precious stones; but then again I've always had a penchant for digging up information not meant for me.
 Through these emails and some other context clues happening around my house, I deduced the reason for this Great War and kept it buried in my throat like a rock.

 The smoke swirled so thickly in the bedroom that I couldn’t see my mother’s figure in the bed.
 I remember her hand floating back and forth a couple times, nonchalantly, before stubbing out the butt of her cigarette on the side table.
 Throughout my whole childhood I feared my mother more than anything, so naturally I immediately stormed to my father and demanded that he stop smoking.
 I think I was unable to reckon with the possibility that the detestable habit was coming from her.
-He laughed in a harsh, disbelieving way and said “it’s your mother this time!
+He laughed in a harsh, disbelieving way and said “It’s your mother this time!
 Go ask her to stop.”
 I fumed, not sure what to do with myself other than to repeat my request.
 My world was tipping on its balance - I couldn’t comprehend telling my mother to stop anything.

 Eventually she did stop.
 I think she was trying to make a point, in the heat of the tunnel-vision of self destructive anger and melodrama.
-I will remember empathizing with her 12 years later, when after a fight with David I wildly daydreamed about wandering barefoot through the streets of Berkeley at night and throwing myself in front of cars just to prove a point.
+I will remember empathizing with her 12 years later, when after a fight with Lila I wildly daydreamed about wandering barefoot through the streets of Berkeley at night and throwing myself in front of cars just to prove a point.
 I don’t even remember what I was angry about - it wasn’t important.